kubernetes-sigs/apiserver-builder-alpha/README.md

 - Implementations for "unversioned" types
 - Implementations for "List" types
 - Package variables used by code generation
-- Generate invocations of helper libraries from observered types.go types
+- Generate invocations of helper libraries from the types in `types.go`.

 ### Support hooks for overriding defaults

 - Try to support 100% of the flexibility of manually writing the boilerplate by providing hooks.
-  - Implement functions that can be invoked to register overrides
+  - Users can call functions to register overrides.
-  - Use type embeding to inherit defaults but allow new functions to override the defaults

 ### Support for generating reference documentation

 - Generate k8s.io style reference documentation for declared types
-  - Support for request / response examples and manual edits
+  - Support request / response examples and manual edits

-### Thorough documentation and examples for how to use the framework
+### Thorough documentation and examples

 - Hello-world example
 - How to override each default